Sitefinity/nextjs-samples/README.md

 ## Legacy MVC & Webforms pages handling

 In order to handle legacy pages to be proxied and not rendered, they have to be excluded from the middleware.ts file.
-The best way is to add them to the 'whitelistedPaths' variable in the middleware.ts file.
+The best way is to add them to the `whitelistedPaths` variable in the middleware.ts file.
 This way they are directly proxied and not handled.

 ``` JSX

 ```
+### Legacy MVC & Webforms home page navigation

+If the home page of the site is legacy (MVC/Web forms) navigation to it can be proxied and not rendered in one of 2 ways:

+ - Navigating directly to the url: _'www.siteurl/homepage'_.
+This will require the home page to be listed in the `whitelistedPaths` like mentioned above
+ - Navigating directly to the url: _'www.siteurl/'_.
+This will require setting `SF_IS_HOME_PAGE_LEGACY="true"` in the `env.development` file.

 ## CSP Headers